-Novell offer products related to networked systems.
-Their main product in use within the University is the NetWare network operating system, which provides the eDirectory directory services product for user and computer management, authentication and authorisation, together with networked file store, printing and many other functions.
-Novell now offers the Open Enterprise Server (OES) product which is available on both the original NetWare platform, and also on SuSE Linux Enterprise Server.
-The company is in the process of developing many of their portfolio of products to run on the OES/SLES platform as well as the OES/NetWare platform.
+Micro Focs (formerly Novell) offer products related to networked systems.
+Their main product in use within the University a network operating system Open Enterprise Server (OES), which provides the eDirectory directory services product for user and computer management, authentication and authorisation, together with networked file store, printing and many other functions.
+Micro Focus now offers the Open Enterprise Server (OES) product and also on SuSE Linux Enterprise Server.
+To obtain the installation media for most of the products, you should download the evaluation versions from Novell. *

-In addition to their networked operating systems and eDirectory directory services, Novell offer a large portfolio of products, which include the following.
+In addition to their networked operating systems and eDirectory directory services, Micro Focus offer a large portfolio of products, which include the following.

-- GroupWise (Groupware including email, calendaring, document management)
+- OES (Groupware including email, calendaring, document management)

 - Identity Manager (Identity Management)